 Most brands of the combined contraceptive pill can be used to delay your period if you have already been taking it for several weeks.
 You should not use the contraceptive pill to delay your period by simply starting to take the pill shortly before your period is due.

 Taking two packets of the pill back-to-back artificially sustains the levels of hormones in your body.
 This delays the shedding of your womb lining, and therefore the onset of your period.

-You can take up to 3 packets back to back.
+You can take up to three packets back to back.
 However some women do experience breakthrough bleeding or spotting and can feel bloated.

-Women on the mini pill normally take one pill every day, with no 7-day break.
+Women on the mini pill normally take one pill every day, with no seven-day break.
 It is therefore impossible to use the mini pill to delay your period.